 Scholar Development Instructors typically hold advanced degrees in Library Science, as well as other professional educators’ credentials and degrees.
 Students may start this course before the start-date of their course section as noted on this page.
 Students’ access to NCSSM Librarians, Library eResources, and this course’s materials remains active throughout the Online Program.

-This completely reimagined Scholar Development course was created and designed by Mr. Keith Beisner and Dr. Robin Boltz in original formats using sources as cited in Canvas for non-commercial, educational use.
+This completely reimagined Scholar Development course was created and designed by Mr. Keith Beisner with Dr. Robin Boltz in original formats using sources as cited in Canvas for non-commercial, educational use.
+Updates are made each year by Mr. Beisner.
 When citing this course, please attribute as follows:

 Beisner, K. & Boltz, R. (2024).
 SEM 2000: Scholar Development. https://ncssm.instructure.com